ericcornelissen/shescape/CONTRIBUTING.md

 #### Formatting and Linting

 The source code of the project is formatted using [Prettier].
-Run the command `npm run format` to format the source code, or `npm run lint` to check if your changes follow the expected format.
+Run the command `npm run format` to format the source code, or `npm run format:check` to check if your changes follow the expected format.
 The pre-commit hook will format all staged changes.
 The pre-push hook will prevent pushing code that is not formatted correctly.

 On top of that, the project uses linters to catch mistakes.
-Use the following commands to check your changes if applicable:
+Use `npm run lint` to run various linters.
+Use the following commands to check your changes if
+applicable:

 | File type                | Command             | Linter               |
 | :----------------------- | :------------------ | :------------------- |